nodejs/node/deps/npm/docs/content/commands/npm-view.md

 ### Description

-This command shows data about a package and prints it to the stream referenced by the `outfd` config, which defaults to stdout.
+This command shows data about a package and prints it to stdout.

 As an example, to view information about the `connect` package from the registry, you would run: